- Scroll down for UVOAD Q&A

 (ESF stands for FEMA Emergency Support Function.
 VDCT stands for Volunteer and Donations Coordination Team.
 UTST stands for Utah Support Team.

 UTAH STATE VOAD meetings are held on the second Thursday of each month from 1:30 pm to 3:30 pm.
-Locations have varied.
-UVOAD meetings have been hosted by its various partners in the past.
-During the COVID-19 situation, UVOAD meetings are held online and for the next year or so will also be held online.
-An agenda and login details will be provided several days prior to each meeting.
+Because of COVID-19, and because UVOAD represents the complete state of Utah, UVOAD meetings are held online and for the next year or so will also be held online.
+An agenda and login details are provided several days prior to each meeting.
 No UTAH STATE VOAD meeting is held during the month of July.